Findecanor/Findecanor/README.md

 Open Source software is an example of just that: information publically available, copyrighted, for use under license.

 This issue is just not about ownership.
 For one thing, I do absolutely intend to publish _bad_ source code that I have written to get good performance in/on specific cases/platforms/compilers, that which I absolutely not hold as good examples for others to learn from.
+(See also: [CRAPL](https://matt.might.net/articles/crapl/) )